DanScottNI/capistrano-drupal/README.markdown

 Finally install the capistrano-drupal recipes as a gem.
     # gem install capistrano-drupal

+### Building

+You can build capistrano-drupal like this:

+    $ cd {capistrano-drupal-DIRECTORY}
+    $ gem build capistrano-drupal.gemspec
+    # gem install capistrano-drupal-{VERSION}.gem

 ## Usage

 Open your application's `Capfile` and make it begin like this: